place_and_route

 Function to place and route a series of instances with the help of placement specifications and connectors.

-The supported placement specifications and connectors can be found under the i3 namespace (see also Placement and routing reference and Connector reference).
+The supported instance specifications, placement specifications and connectors can be found under the i3 namespace (see also Placement and routing reference and Connector reference).

 Always be as specific as possible when providing the placement specifications.
 The placement engine will change the positions of instances that are specified in the specifications list.